- What is Business Aviation?

-Best Practices when Ground Delay Programs are in use:
+Best Practices when GDP, AFP or CTOP are in use:

-- First and foremost, file your flight plan well in advance (i.e. the evening before).
+- First and foremost, file a flight plan well in advance (i.e. the evening before).
 Flights that are “known demand” or already on file when a program is implemented will likely see less delay.
 Any flight filed after the program has already been implemented will be “pop up” demand and will automatically receive the average delay for that time period (measured in 15-minute groups) and likely additional delay as it will look for the first available time in the program after the initial average delay is assigned.

 - File an accurate departure time.
-If you miss your EDCT (expected departure clearance time) you will likely be assigned additional delay.
+If an operator misses their EDCT, they will likely be assigned additional delay.

 - Cancel a flight plan if an alternate destination is decided upon.
 Anyone not cancelling a flight plan will still be considered “known” demand.
-That will result in a “hole” being made for you that could have been used by another general aviation operator for that given airport.
+That will result in a “hole” being made that could have been used by another general aviation operator for that given airport.